Ventilation Commissioning and Testing

 Before conducting a ventilation test, it is crucial to identify the type of system in place, with four main categories:

-1. Intermittent Extract Fans and Background Ventilators
+System 1 – Intermittent Extract Fans and Background Ventilators

-2. Passive Stack Ventilation (PSV)*
+System 2 – Passive Stack Ventilation (PSV)*

-3. Continuous Mechanical Extract Ventilation (MEV)
+System 3 – Continuous Mechanical Extract Ventilation (MEV)

-4. Continuous Balanced Mechanical Ventilation and Heat Recovery (MVHR)
+System 4 – Continuous Balanced Mechanical Ventilation and Heat Recovery (MVHR)

-The assessment of ventilation is carried out using an anemometer, measuring air flow rates in liters per second (l/s).
+The assessment of ventilation is carried out using an anemometer, measuring air flow rates in litres per second (l/s).
 Different rooms require varying flow rates based on their purpose and the equipment they contain.
 For instance, a toilet typically needs an intermittent extract ventilation rate of 6 l/s, while a kitchen without a cooker hood may require 60 l/s.
 An office space with a photocopier might necessitate an extract rate of 20 l/s.

 A certificate is generated, detailing the Air Flow Rate, which can be submitted to building control as part of the overall building compliance process.

-Ventilation tests conducted by Building Compliance Testing employ UKAS-calibrated equipment and are overseen by engineers registered with a recognized scheme.
+Ventilation tests conducted by Building Compliance Testing employ UKAS-calibrated equipment and are overseen by engineers registered with a recognised scheme.
 All Building Compliance Testing engineers have successfully completed the NICEIC Domestic Ventilation System Course.

 The tests must be undertaken using UKAS calibrated equipment and should be conducted by an engineer registered with a competent scheme.